Aspire and Challenge:

 All students follow lessons which have an expected outcome (Challenge) and a more complex, demanding outcome (Aspire).
 These are what students are going to learn in terms of a knowledge or a skill and they allow both staff and students the opportunity to assess how much progress they have made in the lesson.

-Collaborative learning is effective when students are thinking and linking together and can develop skills such as oracy and self- regulation.
-At the academy was seat students in groups of four allowing them to engage with both shoulder and facing partners.
-Seating plans are carefully crafted by staff so that collaboration is effective and share accountability.
-Teachers use many different collaborative strategies to structure tasks, to keep students engaged and allow full access what is being taught.
+Collaborative learning is effective when students are thinking and linking together, and can develop skills such as oracy and self- regulation.
+Seating plans are carefully crafted by staff so that collaboration is effective and students can share accountability.
+Teachers use many different collaborative strategies to structure tasks, to keep students engaged and allow full access to what is being taught.